© Copyright – 2014 – Athletics Illustrated

 CK: Do you continue to be coached by Renato Canova?

-MM: Yes, I do and Coach Canova, my management team and I are looking into ways to improve this situation and communication, as Coach Canova is not in Kenya on a full-time basis anymore due to his job with Chinese middle and long distance athletes.
+MM: Yes, I do and Coach Canova, my management team and I are looking into ways to improve this situation and communication, as Coach Canova is not in Kenya on a full-time basis anymore due to his job with the Chinese middle and long-distance athletes.

 CK: You have run well at a range of distances as well as the three main disciplines, track, cross-country and road.
 Can you describe your pattern of training?

 MM: There is not much symmetry in my training, so there is no real pattern there.

 As an example, I broke 25,000m and 30,000m world records close to a month and a half after my marathon performance of 2:03:06 in the 2011 Boston Marathon.

 However, when I take rest, it is hard to come back after offseason, legs feel empty, but soon all goes back to normal.